-The attempt at definition given by Mehrez and Omri~\citer{Mehrez18CAProperties} is more formal than most papers and resembles the common understanding that cryptographic agility has to do with the ability to migrate and also include appropriate quality attributes such as ``flexible'' and ``dynamic''.
+The attempt given by Mehrez and Omri~\citer{Mehrez18CAProperties} is more formal than most papers and resembles the common understanding that cryptographic agility has to do with the ability to migrate and also includes appropriate quality attributes such as ``flexible'' and ``dynamic''.
 Ott et al.~\citer{Ott19ResearchChallenges} provide a detailed view on the topic of cryptographic agility.
 They themselves see their description rather as a working definition for identifying relevant research questions instead of being a holistic definition itself.
 We especially see their focus on the post-quantum setting as too narrow for the more general notion of cryptographic agility.
 Finally, Macaulay and Henderson~\citer{MacaulayCAinPractice} forged a detailed and comprehensive, yet colloquial definition of cryptographic agility.
-This description, again, lacks a clear, consistent explanation of the scope and cryptographic assets for which it applies.
-For instance, for cryptographic assets, it refers to applications and systems but once also to devices.
+This description, again, lacks a clear, consistent explanation of the scope and cryptographic entities to which it applies.
+For instance, for cryptographic entities, it refers to applications and systems but once also to devices.
 These inconsistencies make the definition less comprehensible to us.
 Also, we wonder whether the given lists are meant to be exhaustive.
-For example, we would also see infrastructures as a possible asset which can be cryptographically agile.
+For example, we would also see infrastructures as an entity which can be cryptographically agile.